dbader13/academic-kickstart/content/post/20150713-IBM-NVIDIA/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "IBM, Nvidia rev HPC engines in next-gen supercomputer push"
+title: "IBM, Nvidia rev their HPC engines in next-gen supercomputer push"
-subtitle: "By Katherine Noyes, Senior U.S. Correspondent, IDG News Service"
+subtitle: "'The race is on to the exascale milestone,' one analyst says"
 summary: ""
 authors: []
 tags: []